 - Do you need to submit anything to the court or to your landlord?

 - What deadlines or timelines apply to your case?

 If you don’t have a lawyer, it is very important that you find this information out as soon as possible.
 Your ability to remain in the property pending a court date may depend on it.

 Has a court ruled that you can be evicted?

 If a court has already ruled or ordered that you can be physically evicted or removed from your home, find out the answers to these questions:

 - When will the eviction be carried out?

 - Are there ways the eviction can be stopped if you pay the landlord (or the court) the rent that is owed?

-- Has your court or state provided additional protections to tenants facing a physical eviction? or are considering new protections for tenants who have applied for federal Emergency Rental Assistance funds to pay rent.
+- Has your court or state provided additional protections to tenants facing a physical eviction?
+Some states and local governments have protections or are considering new protections for tenants who have applied for federal Emergency Rental Assistance funds to pay rent.
 Your court may also offer diversion programs to help you work with your landlord to come up with a solution to avoid eviction.
 Check with your court and with a lawyer.
 Find a lawyer in your state.

 Get legal assistance or other help

 If you don’t already have a lawyer, contact your local legal aid office or local bar association.
 If you are a servicemember, contact your local Legal Assistance Office .
 You should also check to see if you are eligible for emergency rental assistance funds to help pay your rent, your utilities or certain other household costs.
 There may also be local tenant organizations or other groups that offer assistance.